ForTheGold/Movie-Dataset-Cleaning/README.md

 # Movie_Analysis

-A predictive analysis of the popularity of independent movies using Python, Pandas, SQL and the ELT pipeline
+Data cleaning of a file to be used in a hackthon involving the predictive analysis of the popularity of independent movies.
+This work was done in Python, Pandas, SQL and the ELT pipeline.

+This is an example showcasing my data cleaning skills.
+This was a messy file that was to be used in a hackathon run by a small company similar to NetFlix.
+The data was extremely messy and needed to be cleaned for the users.
+This is process that I followed in order to do just that.

 ## Background